-It is more likely that faculty members will encounter students who become angry in class.
-This anger might derive from differences among classmates, discussion of a controversial topic, or a disputed grade on a paper or test.
-This is to be expected.
+Faculty members may encounter students who present as angry or distressed in class.
+This emotion might derive from differences among classmates, discussion of a controversial topic, or a disputed grade on a paper or test.
+This is normal for our students as they learn and grow, and we want to respond with care and clear expectations.
 Anger in a student is not a violation of the Student Code of Conduct nor is it necessarily a threat to classroom order.
-When a student's anger manifests itself into disregard for University authority or disorderly conduct, the faculty member retains the same right to report that student to the Office of the Dean of Students.
+When a student's anger manifests itself into disregard for the learning community, faculty or other students, or prevents the class from continuing, the faculty member retains the same right to report that student to the Office of the Dean of Students.

 Peer support is essential for minimizing social isolation and preventing distress.
 Peers provide a natural source of support that is important to a healthy community.
 Peer support includes a wide range of activities from